 Any requests for make-ups due to technical issues MUST be accompanied by the ticket number received from LSS when the problem was reported to them.
 The ticket number will document the time and date of the problem.
 You MUST e-mail your instructor immediately.

 Grading Policies:

-Assignment Type Points
+Assignment type Points

-Readings Assignments and Quiz Assessments 100 each
+Reading Assignments 100 each

-Reading based weekly HW assignments 25 each
+Reading-based weekly homework assignments 25 each

 Class Activities 25-50 each

-Weekly Weather Blog (5 weeks @ 50 points per blog) 250 total
+Weekly weather blog (5 weeks @ 50 points per blog) 250 total

 Final Exam 250 total